 - 97.3% of all documents created in 2000 were electronic.

-- More than 80% of all litigation projects contain email or electronic files.
+- At that time more than 80% of all litigation projects already contained email or electronic files.

-- In the year 2000, there were an estimated 263 million email boxes.
+- In the year 2000, there were an estimated 263 million email boxes, the number now being vastly higher.

-- Average white-collar worker sends/receives 30 emails a day.
+- Average white-collar worker sends/receives dozens of emails each day.

 - Emails are the dominant form of business communication today.